zdcwork/HEOM-QUICK2/README.md

   and

 >     Daochi Zhang, Lyuzhou Ye, Jiaan Cao, Yao Wang, Rui-Xue Xu, Xiao Zheng, YiJing Yan.
-HEOM-QUICK2: a general-purpose simulator for fermionic many-body open quantum systems -- An Update. arXiv2401.01715.
+HEOM-QUICK2: a general-purpose simulator for fermionic many-body open quantum systems -- An Update.
+WIREs Comput Mol Sci.
+2024;14:e1727.

   which may also be downloaded from: https://arxiv.org/abs/2401.01715.